4d/docs/docs/FormObjects/properties_DataSource.md

 ## Choice List

 Associates a choice list with an object.
 It can be a choice list name (a list reference) or a collection of default values.

+You can also associate choice lists to objects using the [OBJECT SET LIST BY NAME](https://doc.4d.com/4dv19/help/command/en/page237.html) or [OBJECT SET LIST BY REFERENCE](https://doc.4d.com/4dv19/help/command/en/page1266.html) commands.

 #### JSON Grammar